The effect of interactions and disorder on the relaxation of two-level systems in amorphous solids: Comparison to the electron-glass model

-Also, in both models the $\frac{1}{|\lambda|}$ distribution of relaxation rates leading to logarithmic relaxation is a result of a wide and rather homogeneous distribution of an exponent, i.e. $A_{ij} \propto e^{-r_{ij}/\xi}$ in Eq.~(\ref{Rate matrix}) in the EG model and $\Delta_0 \propto e^{-\Lambda}$ in the TG model.
-However, the range in which the $\frac{1}{|\lambda|}$ form is satisfied is much wider in the TG model (Fig.~\ref{fig: TLS Rate}) than the EG's (Fig.~\ref{fig: EG 1/lambda}).
-This is a result of the exponent in the TLS glass model being chosen as homogeneous over a large regime, whereas in the EG model the tunnelling amplitude is dictated by the distribution of nearest neighbor distances, which is narrower.
-Last, the different dependence of the rates on the mean field energies in the two models leads to the different consequences of varying the interactions, disorder, and system size on the dynamics of the two models.
+Also, in both models the $\frac{1}{|\lambda|}$ distribution of relaxation rates leading to logarithmic relaxation is a result of the wide and rather homogeneous distribution of an exponent, i.e., $A_{ij} \propto e^{-r_{ij}/\xi}$ in Eq.~(\ref{Rate matrix}) in the EG model and $\Delta_0 \propto e^{-\Lambda}$ in the TG model.
+However, the range in which the $\frac{1}{|\lambda|}$ form is satisfied is much wider in the TG model (Fig.~\ref{fig: TLS Rate}) than in the EG's (Fig.~\ref{fig: EG 1/lambda}).
+This is a result of the exponent in the TLS glass model being chosen as homogeneous over a large regime, whereas in the EG model the tunneling amplitude is dictated by the distribution of nearest-neighbor distances, which is narrower.
+Last, the different dependence of the rates on the mean-field energies in the two models leads to the different consequences of varying the interactions, disorder, and system size on the dynamics of the two models.